Understand SSDI and SSI eligibility, monthly payment amounts, medical coverage, and how to apply for Social Security Disability benefits in 2026.

 SSDI also requires that you have accumulated enough work credits through past employment.
 In 2026, you earn one credit for every $1,730 in wages, with a maximum of four credits per year.
 Most people need 40 total credits — 20 of which must have been earned in the last 10 years.
 Younger workers may qualify with fewer credits, since the SSA adjusts the requirement based on your age at the time of disability onset.

-Over 50?
 The SSA applies more flexible evaluation rules for applicants over 50, recognizing that adapting to a new type of work becomes significantly harder with age.
 Learn how disability rules change after age 50.

 SSI has no work history requirement, making it accessible to people who are newly disabled, have worked in jobs that did not pay into Social Security, or have always lived with a disability.
 To receive SSI, you must meet all of the following requirements at the same time: